semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### Tests

-Include a test file to accompany new rules.
-A good test file includes the following:
+Include a test file in the language that your rule is targeting.
+A test file includes the following:

 - At least one test where the rule detects a finding.
 This is called a true positive finding.
 - At least one test where the rule does **not** detect a finding.
 This is called a true negative finding.